yosefgoren/amdahl-gen/symbols_alpha/Readme.md

 ### Configuration
-[The configuration schema](schemas/alpha.config.schema.json) requires a list of thread counts which will be used to evaluate alpha, and a repetition count which determines how many times each thread count sample to be taken for.
+[The configuration schema](schemas/alpha.config.schema.json) requires a list of thread counts which will be used to evaluate alpha, and a repetition count which determines how many times each thread count sample should be taken.

 ### Collector
 The collector follows these steps: